AwesomeGuy88/Java-Game-Project/ReadMe.md

 Based off Combat made by Atari in 1977 where the objective is to destroy the opponent tank as many times as possible within a two minute time frame..
 The game is built using Java and the JavaFX library.
-CherryPy is used to build multiplayer capabilities <br/>
+CherryPy is used to build its multiplayer capabilities. <br/>
  <br/>
 **Features** <br/>